I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 The only unsafe part was the emus who are known to be aggressive at times.

 Over the last couple of years I have been invited to join people at their table in this restaurant.
-I guess because it is too embarrassing for the locals to see a single woman eating alone?
-I’m not sure really.
+I guess because it is too embarrassing for some people to see a single woman eating alone?
+I’m not sure really why this happens but it does.

 I had forgotten this quirk in the fabric of the universe so excitedly entered the restaurant thinking about the next chapter of my book.

-A backpacker waiter with a strong accent I couldn’t place hovered over me as he showed me my table.
-He was much taller than me and he bent over the top of me and bumped me as he gave me the menu.
+A very tall backpacker waiter with a strong accent — I couldn’t place — hovered over me as he showed me my table.

-It is the larger than life “Blue” mountain of a man from the pub and he is there with four younger people.
+It is the larger than life “Blue” mountain of a man from the pub and he was there with the four younger people.

 Resigned that this is the way of it in this restaurant in Exmouth — I do.

-I notice a couple of grey nomads sitting at the table behind “Blue” and they take a lively vicarious interest in what is happening.
+I notice a couple of grey nomads who are about my vintage sitting at the table behind “Blue” and they take a lively vicarious interest in what is happening.
 It is easy for them to follow the theme as “Blue” is joyous, loud and open with his speech.

 Upon sitting down I learn that “Blue’s” name is Walsey — this is because he comes from Wales.